Skull Base Tumors

 Skull base tumors are lesions that occur deep in the skull.
 They vary by type and exact location.
 But when surgery is the chosen treatment, your surgeon needs the most advanced navigation capabilities to remove the tumor with the least disturbance to the surrounding tissue.

-At the University of Maryland Medical Center (UMMC), our Pituitary and Skull Base Tumor Program utilizes an intraoperative surgical navigation system that guides the surgeon with imaging technology, improving precision and accuracy and maximizing patient safety.
-Post-operative care in the Neurotrauma Critical Care Unit (NTCC) with its advanced monitoring equipment helps our team safeguard patients during the recovery process.
+At the University of Maryland Medical Center (UMMC), our skull base tumor team, which has experts from a number of different specialties, utilizes an intraoperative surgical navigation system that guides the surgeon with imaging technology, improving precision and accuracy and maximizing patient safety.
+Post-operative care in the Neurocritical Care Unit (NTCC) with its advanced monitoring equipment helps our team safeguard patients during the recovery process.

 UMMC’s program provides rapid access to innovative therapies and groundbreaking clinical trials for both malignant and benign tumors in a patient-friendly environment.